Frequently asked questions

 Can I change a diagram or image to include in my article or book?

-When adapting material (such as text or a diagram) you need to get written permission from the copyright owner, unless the material has a CC licence or other open licence that allows you to do so.
+When adapting material—such as text or a diagram—you need to get written permission from the copyright owner, unless the material has a CC licence or other open licence that allows you to do so.
 If the copyright owner is not the creator, you may need to get written permission from the creator as well as the copyright owner to adapt the work.
 If you draw an image, diagram or map using material belonging to another as inspiration and your work looks substantially like the original material, you will need to get written permission.
 It's often easier to start from scratch and create your own original work.
-Seek advice from the Information Policy Officer.
+Seek advice from the Copyright and Information Policy Officer.

 When and how do I ask for permission to use material from others?

 If your use does not fit under the headings listed above, then you will need to get written permission from the copyright owner to use the material.
 Sometimes the copyright owner will ask you to pay a licence fee to use the material.
-Please keep all permissions.
+Ensure you keep all permissions.

 Can I publish my working papers and conference papers as journal articles?